 We recommend Mailgun as a transactional email service.
 We all use Mailgun around the office for testing and development.
-You can check out our WP Ninjas article on Mailgun to see a tutorial for setting it up on your site.
+You can check out this article on Mailgun to see a tutorial for setting it up on your site.
 It’s clean, efficient, and effective.

-We also recommend Postman as an SMTP plugin.
-Complete with a mail logger, Postman SMTP can not only handle your email for you, it can help you troubleshoot issues as you go.
+We also recommend Post SMTP as an SMTP plugin.
+Complete with a mail logger, Post SMTP can not only handle your email for you, it can help you troubleshoot issues as you go.

 I installed one of these, ran a test, and it works… but I still don’t get email from Ninja Forms!

 Head back over to Part 1 and also check out our email troubleshooting documentation.
 You have something configured wrong in your Ninja Forms email notification.
 A successful test here means WordPress is working and your plugin is sending email, but it’s getting incomplete or incorrectly formatted/invalid data passed to it and won’t send what it’s being passed.
 I know.
 You want to throw your shoe at me again.
 I’m sorry.
 Email can be hard sometimes.